Poodle (Medium)

 Official measurements, coat, and temperament

-- Coat: Curly or corded, dense, and woolly.
+- Coat: Either curly or corded, dense and of fine texture.

 Breed Trivia